 The trend towards smaller stores became apparent two years ago, Kurbatov reports.
-But, while Perekresktok has won increased frequency from its loyal shoppers, the number of SKUs per transaction has been reduced.
+But, while Perekrestok has won increased frequency from its loyal shoppers, the number of SKUs per transaction has been reduced.

 “People are coming more often but they are buying less,” he says.
 Shopper promiscuity has been heightened too.
 Previously shoppers would visit two to three stores to complete their purchasing but today they visit seven to eight.

 And, they are increasingly led by promotions.
-Perekresktok does participate but keeps promotions at a certain percentage of sales in order to support margins and reinvest in the business.
+Perekrestok does participate but keeps promotions at a certain percentage of sales in order to support margins and reinvest in the business.

-“Our like-for-likes (Perekresktok has recently reported its third quarter in a row of positive like-for-like growth) show people are not coming to us for promotions,” Kurbatov says.
+“Our like-for-likes (Perekrestok has recently reported its fifteenth quarter in a row of positive like-for-like traffic growth) show people are not coming to us for promotions,” Kurbatov says.
 The chain also reported 18% growth in revenue in Q3 versus the same period in 2018.